Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 #184, b.
 3 June 1877, d.
 12 March 1966

 Augusta Elizabeth Storer was born on 3 June 1877 in Hartlepool, Durham, England.1 She was the daughter of Henry Taylorson Storer and Mary Good.
-She was baptized on 13 December 1877 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, by John Lawson.
-In the census of 3 April 1881 in Front Street, Seaton Carew, Hartlepool, Durham, England, she was listed as the daughter of Henry Taylorson Storer.2 She married Charles Newbury, son of Henry Newbury and Elizabeth Ann Blenkinsop, on 5 September 1905 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, Married by banns Charles aged 28 Augusta aged 28 by Charles Hunter witnessed by Henry Storer(father in law), Wilfred Alexander Robinson, J McKinnon(?sister in law) and L Fozzard.3 She died on 12 March 1966 in Brierton Hospital, West Hartlepool, Durham, England, aged 88 Myocardial failure and bronchitis;informant J Harker son in law.4 She was buried in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England.
+She was baptised on 13 December 1877 in Holy Trinity, Seaton Carew, Durham, England, by John Lawson.2 In the census of 3 April 1881 in Front Street, Seaton Carew, Durham, England, she was listed as the daughter of Henry Taylorson Storer.3 She married Charles Newbury, son of Henry Newbury and Elizabeth Ann Blenkinsop, on 5 September 1905 in Holy Trinity, Seaton Carew, Durham, England, Married by banns Charles aged 28 Augusta aged 28 by Charles Hunter witnessed by Henry Storer(father in law), Wilfred Alexander Robinson, J McKinnon(?sister in law) and L Fozzard.4 In the census of 2 April 1911 in Staith House, West Hartlepool, Durham, England, she was listed as the wife of Charles Newbury.5 Augusta died on 12 March 1966 in Brierton Hospital, West Hartlepool, Durham, England, aged 88 Myocardial failure and bronchitis;informant J Harker son in law.6 Augusta was buried in Holy Trinity, Seaton Carew, Durham, England.

 Children of Augusta Elizabeth Storer and Charles Newbury